mathishp33/remote-administration-tool/README.md

 comments :

     #this a comment
-    //this is also a command
+    //this is also a comment

 change directory :